When Partnerships Cause Harm to Movement Efforts

 I’ve been writing a series of blogs on DMM Obstacles.
 Check out some of the previous articles.

 When coaching church planters in new places, this issue often comes up.
-My motto on partnerships is this- “Network with everyone, but partner carefully.”
+My principle on partnerships is this- “Network with everyone, partner with few.”
+Not everyone is a good partner who will help you move forward toward your vision.

-When working in India, we were often approached by people who wanted to partner.
+When working in India, we were often approached by people who wanted to become our partners.
 They heard about our vision for the unreached.
-They heard we had many national workers who spoke the language.
-What they saw on our team, they liked.
+They heard we had many national workers who spoke the local language.
+What they saw on our teams, impressed them.

 Sometimes they were new to the area and looking for a way to get started.
 I’ve had countless meetings with potential partners over the years.

 Rushing into partnerships always got me in trouble.
 At first, they seemed to understand what we were trying to do.
-Later, when the real issues came up, it became difficult.
+Later, when the real issues related to multiplication surfaced, the relationships became difficult.

-I learned to start slow with those who want to partner.
-Even when it looks like it could be a powerful partnership that would help.
+I learned to start slow and start small with those who want to partner.
+Even when it looks like it could be a powerful partnership that would greatly help.

 “Do not be unequally yoked…” 2 Cor.
 6:14 NIV

-While this verse is referring to marriage, the principle applies to any partnership.
-What does it mean to be “equally yoked” in working toward a DMM?
+While this verse refers to marriage, the principle applies to any partnership.
+What does it mean to be “equally yoked” in working toward a multiplying movement or DMM?
 It means you share the same vision and strategy.

 There is a big difference between networking and partnering.

-Don’t be “unequally yoked” with someone who has a different strategy, different values, and a different vision.
-It will become an obstacle and a drain on your energy.
-It might initially provide things you need like money, friendship or team members.
-Eventually, it will cause problems.
+Be extremely cautious about becoming “unequally yoked” with someone who has a different strategy, different values, and a different vision.
+It could easily become an obstacle and unnecessarily drain off resources and energy needed for your primary task.
+It could initially provide things you need like money, friendship, or team members.
+Eventually, however, if you do not have shared values, strategy and vision, it is highly likely to cause major problems.

-Is their vision for multiplication of the Kingdom?
+Is their vision for the multiplication of the Kingdom of God?
 Or the growth of their own organization or denomination?

-Carefully consider whether their vision and strategy match yours.
+Carefully consider whether their vision, values, and strategy match your own.

 Many say they want that.
 In reality, they haven’t understood what it means.